Yahoo Smart TV: Development

 Yahoo began porting the Konfabulator Widget Engine to an embedded Linux platform in 2007 as part of a joint venture with Intel corporation that resulted in an announcement of the Widget Channel in August 2008.

 A Samsung Smart TV with a widget for Flickr shown on the left.

 On January 4, 2009, Yahoo!
 And Samsung announced that select models of Samsung's new flat panel HDTVs would support the new TV Widget service.
 On January 7, 2009, Yahoo! followed up with a broader announcement of distribution partnerships with major television manufacturers Samsung, Sony, LG Electronics, and Vizio, with only a peripheral reference to Intel.

 The following year, January 6, 2010, additional partnerships with Hisense, ViewSonic, MIPS Technologies, and Sigma Designs were announced at CES 2011 bringing the Yahoo!
 Widget Engine to more televisions and consumer electronics platforms.
 In September 2010, Yahoo! and the Vestel Group announced a partnership to deliver the platform that was now renamed to Yahoo Smart TV, to Europe.
 Also later in September, Toshiba announced Yahoo!
 Smart TV support on several models of their televisions.

 On November 2, 2011, Yahoo! launched the Yahoo!
 Smart TV Store with Sony and Toshiba.
 The Yahoo!
 Smart TV Store allows developers to offer paid TV apps from 99 cents to $99.
 The Yahoo!
 Smart TV Store expanded to VIZIO in late 2012, and, as a part of this, the term "Widgets" was phased out and replaced with "Apps."

 On January 9, 2012, Yahoo! and Sony announced Broadcast Interactivity technology available in 2012 Sony BRAVIA televisions.
 On March 2, 2012, it was announced that Yahoo would be closing down support for the Yahoo Desktop Widget Engine.
 Yahoo's reason for closure was twofold: The cost of replacing the older servers that supported the gallery, and the refocusing of human resources on the development of the Yahoo!
 Smart TV widget platform.
 On November 5, 2012, Yahoo! and Samsung announced an expanded partnership with the addition of support for Broadcast Interactivity.

-From 2012, Vizio became the last manufacturer to use Yahoo! on its TVs.
-After Verizon's acquisition of Yahoo! in 2017, the platform was silently deprecated.
-Also around this time, Vizio began to phase out Yahoo! on their TVs in favor of its then-new SmartCast platform, and by 2018 they stopped releasing TVs with the platform, although Yahoo's website did not reflect on this until October 2020.
+From 2013 onwards, Vizio became the only manufacturer to use Yahoo! on its TVs.
+Following Verizon's acquisition of Yahoo! in 2017, Vizio began to phase out Yahoo! on their TVs in favor of its then-new SmartCast platform, and by 2018 they stopped releasing TVs with the platform, which was not reflected on Yahoo's website until October 2020.

-In 2025 Yahoo announced that the platform will be discontinued after September 30.
+In 2025, Yahoo updated the website to announce that the platform would be discontinued after September 30.